Rigidity of Circle Packings with Flexible Radii: Infinitesimal Rigidity

-It's not hard to see why infinitesimal flex is defined this way by taking derivative on both sides of $(r_i+r_j)^2=(x_i-x_j)^2+(y_i-y_j)^2$.
-This definition is to make sure all tangent pairs remain tangent at least infinitesimally.
+It is not hard to see why an infinitesimal flex is defined in this way by taking the derivative on both sides of $(r_i+r_j)^2=(x_i-x_j)^2+(y_i-y_j)^2$.
+This definition is used to ensure that all tangent pairs remain tangent at least infinitesimally.
+When the packing is more than a single disk, the trivial infinitesimal motions form a 3-dimensional linear space generated by translations and rotations.
+We assume that our packings have more than one disk in this paper.

-In order to make sense of rigidity and infinitesimal rigidity, constraints are needed on the radii of disks.
-The vertex set $V$ is partitioned into four disjoint sets $V^+, V^-, V^=$, and $V^0$, representing disks that can stay the same or increase their radii, disks that can stay the same or decrease their radii, disks with fixed radii, and free disks with no constraints respectively.

-\begin{notation} For all the figures in this article, disks in $V^-$ are colored blue, disks in $V^+$ are colored red, disks in $V^=$ are colored green, and disks in $V^0$ are colored gray. \end{notation}
+In order to make sense of rigidity and infinitesimal rigidity, constraints are needed on the radii of disks. \begin{defn} The vertex set $V$ is partitioned into four disjoint sets $V^+, V^-, V^=$, and $V^0$, representing disks that can stay the same or increase their radii, disks that can stay the same or decrease their radii, disks with fixed radii and free disks without constraints, respectively. \end{defn} Throughout the figures in this paper, disks in $V^-$ are colored blue, disks in $V^+$ are colored red, disks in $V^=$ are colored green, and disks in $V^0$ are colored gray.
+Examples include Figure \ref{fejestothhexagon} and Figure \ref{fernique}.

-Given these constraints it's possible to define a partial ordering on the set of packings of $G$:
+Given these constraints, it is possible to define a partial ordering on the set of packings of $G$: